tischi/fiji-3D-tissue-analysis/README.md

 ## output

-There will be an interactive table at the bottom of your screen with the analysis results. __PAT__ means "Pixels Above Threshold" in the respective channel. __AND__ means that the pixels were above threshold in both channels. __OR__ means that the pixels were above threshold in either of the channels.
+There will be an interactive table at the bottom of your screen with the analysis results. __PBT__ means "Pixels Between Thresholds" in the respective channel. __AND__ means that the pixels were selected in both channels. __OR__ means that the pixels were only selected in either of the channels.